[ Subbuteo Menu ][ Teams ][ Accessories ][ Index ][ Links ][ Mail Me ]

 In brown, white and orange.

-The small balls arrived in the catalogue in 1952, along with the small goals (Set NN), both introduced for the experienced player.
-Certainly, a smaller ball makes things more difficult, both in hitting the ball, and in trying to save shots... but mastering the angles to affect direction, and chipping the ball are not exactly easy even with the larger balls.
+The small balls arrived in the catalogue in 1952-53, along with the small goals (Set NN), both introduced for the experienced player.
+Certainly, a smaller ball made things more difficult, both in hitting the ball, and in trying to save shots... but mastering the angles to affect direction, and chipping the ball are not exactly easy even with the larger balls.
 I can't imagine too many players needing the extra challenge.

 I've also included a picture here to illustrate the different sizes of Subbuteo ball available.
 The standard continental ball size (introduced with C121 in 1969) is on the left, Set FF is in the middle, and Set F is in the right.